RI-SE/ATOS/docs/Installation/quickstart.md

         sudo chown -R $USER:$USER ~/.astazero/ATOS/

 * Download and build the ISO_objectDemo binary from the [isoObject repo](https://github.com/RI-SE/isoObject).
 Follow the build instructions and execute the binary ISO_objectDemo in the build folder.
-(This object is not controlable but will respond to control messages from ATOS.
+(This object is not controllable but will respond to control messages from ATOS.
 It is used to test the connection between ATOS and the object.)

     ![Alt text](isoobject_preconnect.png)